 - ✓

-Refund and credit policies with all exception paths
+Refund and credit policies, every exception path

-Compliance and regulatory rules
+Compliance and regulatory rules — non-negotiable enforcement

 - ✓